Study for a Bullfight, Number 2

-Study for a Bullfight, Number 2 is an oil-on-canvas painting by the Irish-born English artist Francis Bacon executed in 1969.
+Study for a Bullfight, Number 2 is an oil-on-canvas painting by the British artist Francis Bacon, from 1969.
 The painting now belongs to the Museum of Fine Arts of Lyon, which acquired it in 1997.
 It is the second on a series of three paintings which also include Study for a Bullfight, Number 1 and Study for a Bullfight, Number 3, all executed in 1969.